 The configuration of a garden is also important in terms of minimizing the risk of falling trees or limbs causing damage to structures or other plants.
-Planting short trees or shrubs nearest to a building and larger trees some distance away is recommended.
-Knowledge of the most common direction of hurricane-force winds should be taken into account in garden planning and replacement plantings.
-A tall shrub hedge, for example, oriented perpendicular to the wind direction may help to reduce the wind damage within a garden itself.
-These long-term measures are most easily accomplished in the creation of a new garden, but an existing garden can be modified over time.
+It is important to keep short trees or shrubs nearest to a building and larger trees some distance away.
+Also, to have knowledge of the most common direction of hurricane-force winds for a proper garden planning and replacement plantings.
+A tall shrub hedge, for example, in a perpendicular position to the wind direction; may help to reduce the wind damage within a garden itself.
+These long-term measures are most easily do in the creation of a new garden; but in an existing garden it takes some more time for modification.

 An existing garden of whatever arrangement can help reduce potential damage from a hurricane.
 But, it is important to have in mind the tree root systems, as excessive root pruning or any excavations under the tree canopy, can weaken the garden.
 Reason why this practice should be avoid as much as possible.
 Also, trees with multiple trunks are more vulnerable to wind damage than those with a single trunk; because they have greater exposition to a greater degree by winds.
 Hence, it is preferable to prune away smaller trunks and allow just a few strong leaders to grow.
 Finally, it is important to inspect branches and take quick action by removing damaged ones.
 Because they are most likely weak or may have insects or birds infestations.